jetthoughts/jt.github.io/README.md

 #Setup

-For those who has ruby installed, simply clone project and run
+For those who have ruby installed, simply clone the project and run

 ```
 bundle install
 ```

 Then install tools for developing.
-Among them task manager **gulp**, which is used for routine tasks and building assets.
+Among them there is a task manager **gulp**, which is used for routine tasks and building assets.

 *__Please note:__ you should have __Node.js__ installed in your system for this step*.